 Walt Disney World and date night.
 Maybe not two things most people would put together.
 But Brooke Fehr, Disney Food Blog contributor, would advise you to reconsider.
 She’s studied the sprawling 40-square-mile resort extensively over the past few years and has picked up some stellar date night ideas, tips and recommendations along the way.
 Lucky for us, she was more than happy to dish…

-What is it: a 50,000-square-foot retro-style bowling alley, restaurant and lounge located at Downtown Disney.
+What is it: a 50,000-square-foot retro-style bowling alley, restaurant and lounge located at Disney Springs.

 What she says: Not only do they have a really interesting menu (from pizza to sushi plus a full bar) but they have bowling, pool and dancing with a DJ.
 It’s one of the few Disney experiences where you aren’t going to see many kids.
 It’s got a fun retro vibe and is a place where you can really make a night of it.